grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 ### They enter Stilt City

 [//]: # (day: day 5, run to Stilt City)
 They ran at high speed on the surface for the rest of the night without incident.
-At dawn the _Prospect_ dove, and they ran slow and deep under the remaining contested territory.
+At dawn the _Prospect_ dove, and they ran slowly under the remaining contested territory, following the very gradual rise of the continental shelf as it approached the shore.
 They surfaced about midday well inside the area controlled by the Eastern Coastal Collective.
 That Authority aggressively defended open commerce in the waters leading into Stilt City.
 This police protection of free trade had led to the rapid growth of what had come to be known worldwide as Stilt City in the previous 20 years.
 This policing was also the same thing that led to the heavy contesting of the waters further out from the Collective's control.

 The _Prospect_ moved into Stilt City under a high gray sky.
 The seas were calm and the air was warm.
 Percy had Hemi open the big cargo hatch on the deck and fresh air blew through it and down into even the deepest and most stagnant bilge wells of the ship.